Oklahoma Journalism Hall of Fame adds two Tulsa World reporters

 She also received accolades for exposing a series of unnatural deaths in veterans’ nursing homes and questionable financial practices at Epic Charter Schools, which Oklahoma’s state auditor later declared the largest abuse of taxpayer funds "in the history of this state."

-"Andrea is simply one of the best reporters working today not just in Tulsa but in the country," Collington said.
-"I have had countless people tell me that one of the reasons why they subscribe to the Tulsa World is Andrea's reporting."
+"Andrea is simply one of the best reporters working today, not just in Tulsa but in the country," Collington said.
+"I have had countless people tell me that one of the reasons they subscribe to the Tulsa World is Andrea's reporting."

-The rest of the hall of fame class who will be honored during a ceremony on May 4 at the University of Central Oklahoma includes Joey Goodman, a longtime sportswriter and sports editor for The Lawton Constitution; Walter “Skipper” Harrison, a longtime journalist, editor and author; Chris Lincoln, a sports director, network play-by-play announcer and sports production company owner; Don Mecoy, who just retired as managing editor for The Oklahoman; Dee Morales, a freelance national network reporter and producer who was among the first group of TV women reporters in Oklahoma; Chuck Musgrove, longtime managing editor of KFOR-TV; Myron Patton, sports talk show host and sports director at KOKH Fox 25; and the late Amy Raymond, who was a copy editor, designer and director at The Oklahoman.
+The Hall of Fame class that will be honored during a ceremony May 4 at the University of Central Oklahoma also includes Joey Goodman, a longtime sportswriter and sports editor for The Lawton Constitution; Walter “Skipper” Harrison, a longtime journalist, editor and author; Chris Lincoln, a sports director, network play-by-play announcer and sports production company owner; Don Mecoy, who just retired as managing editor for The Oklahoman; Dee Morales, a freelance national network reporter and producer who was among the first group of TV women reporters in Oklahoma; Chuck Musgrove, longtime managing editor of KFOR-TV; Myron Patton, sports talk show host and sports director at KOKH, Fox 25; and the late Amy Raymond, who was a copy editor, designer and director at The Oklahoman.

-"The 2023 induction class shows the quality of journalists who have spent most of their careers in Oklahoma,” said Director Joe Hight, who is also UCO’s Edith Kinney Gaylord Endowed Chair of Journalism Ethics and a OJHOF member since 2013.
+"The 2023 induction class shows the quality of journalists who have spent most of their careers in Oklahoma,” said Director Joe Hight, who is also UCO’s Edith Kinney Gaylord Endowed Chair of Journalism Ethics and an Oklahoma Journalism Hall of Fame member since 2013.
 “This continues as Oklahoma’s highest journalistic honor because of that quality.”